janua/kinesis-om-consumer/README.md

 In Clojurescript, the updates are put inside a ReactJS class/component using OM which is fed live via EventSource/Server-sent events.

+### Setup
+Fill out the missing fields inside `ConsumerSettings`;
+ - `accessKey` and `secretKey` with access to the given `Kinesis` stream AND `DynamoDB`
+ - `streamName` for the stream to pull updates from

+Make sure `region` is set correctly.

+The Kinesis Client Library uses DynamoDB to store which shard-id it is currently consuming, and for other reasons, like load balancing with different servers.
+The `applicationName` is what your DynamoDB table will be called.

 ### Running

 To run, please install both `sbt` and `leiningen`.